-Citizen science is an expanding field, with five current definitions of degrees of participation.
-These are: contractual, contributional, collaborative, co-created and collegial (Shirk et al, 2012).
-Contractual and contributional are more traditional top-down, expert-led citizen science.
+Citizen science is an expanding field which may, through differing definitions of participation, encompass the field.
+There are five frequently cited examples which are: contractual, contributional, collaborative, co-created and collegial.
+Contractual and contributional are more traditional top-down, expert-led citizen science with contributional representing the majority of activity.
 The main difference between the two is that in the former, citizens ask scientists to collect data, whereas in the latter, citizens are asked by scientists.
-In both, the questions and experimental design are created by experts with citizens only collecting data and the data is used for scientific knowledge.
+In both, the questions and experimental design are created by experts with citizens involved at the stage of data collection only with that data is used for scientific knowledge.
 A step closer to a bottom-up design is collaborative citizen science where the project is still designed by experts but citizens may be involved in data analysis or dissemination as well as collection.
 In co-created citizen science, experts and citizens work together across most, if not all the stages of the project.
 In collegial projects, citizens independently conduct their own research.
 In both co-created and collegial citizen science, the citizens create and use the data or outcomes.
-Making Sense has aimed for co-created citizen science at a minimum level of participation and collegial levels where possible.
+For example, Making Sense has aimed for collaborative citizen science at a minimum, with most campaigns typifying a co-created level of participation moving to collegial levels where possible.